Let's Honor B.B. King on his 100th Birthday

 As a photojournalist in Memphis, I have had to cover many painful things over the years.
 There is nothing like hearing the wailing and mournful cries of people in pain at a news scene.
 It stays with you forever.
 It can be hard to pick up my camera and document it.
 But I do.
 As I explained to someone this week, just as important as showing the burning building, as a storyteller, I need to show that this isn’t just a building; this building meant something to people.
 Sharing and showing the grief and pain of the people who came to the scene helps people see how important and sacred this place is.

 Sadyya Rockett-Miller and her husband Andre LeMoyne Miller prayed their way through their grief and anger outside of the historic Clayborn Temple on Monday.
-Andre is asking God to help him and deliver him some peace.
-Miller’s father had a connection to the Civil Rights Movement and Clayborn Temple.
+Andre is asking God to help him and give him some peace.
+Miller’s grandfather had a connection to the Civil Rights Movement and Clayborn Temple.
+His anger was raging.

 The neighborhood folks worshiping at Clayborn Temple over the years.